May 20, 2019

 - Carry a reusable bottle of water to stay hydrated on the go, and protect the environment while you're at it!

-Pro Tip: The foods that you eat can be a great source of hydration.
+Remember: Certain foods can be a great source of hydration.
 Opt for fruits & veggies with a high water content like strawberries, watermelon, lettuce and cantaloupe.